Defence Counsel Sedov

-Defence Counsel Sedov (Защитник Седов) is a 1988 Soviet short film directed by Evgeniy Tsymbal.
+Defence Counsel Sedov (Защитник Седов) is a 1988 Soviet film directed by Evgeniy Tsymbal.

 The film takes place in 1937.
-The film tells about a Moscow lawyer who goes to the provinces to prevent crime.
+The film tells about a Moscow lawyer who goes to a province for investigation.
+It is based on a short story by Ilya Zverev with the same name.

 Plot

-Moscow lawyer Sedov is visited by three women from a rural village, pleading for him to help overturn an unjust death sentence imposed on local agronomists accused under Article 58, a notorious Soviet law targeting "enemies of the state."
+Moscow lawyer Vladimir Sedov is visited by three women from a rural village, pleading for him to help overturn an unjust death sentence imposed on local agronomists accused under Article 58, a notorious Soviet law targeting "enemies of the state."
 Initially reluctant due to the political dangers of taking on such a case, Sedov eventually agrees under the women's emotional persuasion and travels to the provincial town of Ensk, where the trial is being held.
 Upon investigating, Sedov uncovers that the case is a complete fabrication, marred by gross procedural violations.
-He appeals to the "Great Prosecutor" (implied to be Andrei Vyshinsky), seeking justice.
+He appeals to the "Great Prosecutor" (implied to be Andrey Vyshinsky), seeking justice.